 Which Iconic Sci-Fi Film Was Snubbed For An Academy Award Over CGI Effects?

-As an interesting side note: in 1997, 15 years after the movie’s release, the Academy honored Ken Perlin with an Academy Award for Technical Achievement for his invention of Perlin Noise, a computer visual effect he created for Tron.
-Perlin Noise is a type of computer generated fractal gradient used to simulate water, fire, and other elements and is still in use today.
+As an interesting side note, in 1997, 15 years after the movie’s release, the Academy honored Ken Perlin with an Academy Award for Technical Achievement for his invention of Perlin Noise, a computer visual effect he created for Tron.
+Perlin Noise is a type of computer-generated fractal gradient noise used to make computer-generated visual elements such as object surfaces, fire, smoke, or clouds appear more natural, and is still in use today.